blahberi/rubiks_cube/README.md

 y y y
 y y y
 ```

+- w = White
+- o = Orange
+- g = Green
+- r = Red
+- b = Blue
+- y = Yellow

-so this is a solved cube with white on top and green on front
+So this is a solved cube with white on top and green on front

----
+___

-### about this project
+### About this project
 I created this project for fun and to learn more programming

----
+___

-### how does it work
+### How does it work
-the program uses the "beginner's method" to solve a cube
+The program uses the "beginner's method" to solve a cube.
-the beginner's method is the easiest way to solve a cube
+The beginner's method is one of the easiest ways to solve a cube.
-as you guessed it, beginners use this method to solve a cube
+as you guessed it, beginners use this method to solve a cube as well.

----
+___

-### how does beginners method work
+### How does beginners method work
-beginners method solves the cube layer by layer
+Beginners method solves the cube layer by layer.

-- you first solve a cross on the bottom layer, then you insert the corners of the bottom layer
+- You first solve a cross on the bottom layer, then you insert the corners of the bottom layer.
-- then you use user algorithms to insert pieces into the second layer
+- Then you use user algorithms to insert pieces into the second layer.
-- after that you use more algorithms to solve a cross on the top side and then you solve it entirely
+- After that you use more algorithms to solve a cross on the top side and then you solve it entirely.
-- finally, you use even more algorithms to solve the top layer corners and then edges.
+- Finally, you use even more algorithms to solve the top layer corners and then edges.

----
+___
-### currently in work
+### Currently in the work
-#### the priority is in the same order
-- show cube with openGL
+- Show cube with openGL.
-- make algorithm more efficient
+- Make algorithm more efficient.
-- add another algorithm that solves the cube with a shorter solution
+- Add another algorithm that solves the cube with a shorter solution.